joemoose/dungeoneers.d20/docs/play.md

 ### Critical Success and Failure

-Rolling a natural **1** on a save is a **critical success**; the action always succeeds regardless of modifiers, and the outcome will be better than you expected.
+Rolling a natural **1** on a save is a **critical success**; the action always succeeds regardless of circumstances, and the outcome will be better than you expected.
 Increase your LUCK attribute score by 1.

-Conversely, rolling a natural **20** is a **critical failure**; the action always fails regardless of modifiers, and the outcome is worse than expected.
+Conversely, rolling a natural **20** is a **critical failure**; the action always fails regardless of circumstances, and the outcome is worse than expected.
 Decrease your LUCK by 1.

 ### Vantages

-Besides attribute modifiers, the primary way to modify your attribute saves is through vantages: favorable situations in the narrative beyond what might be considered typical have an **advantage**.
+The primary way to modify your attribute saves is through vantages: favorable situations in the narrative beyond what might be considered typical have an **advantage**.
 In contrast, unfavorable situations have a **disadvantage**.

 Roll **an extra d20** (2d20) for the attribute save, but take only the **best** or **worst** result, respectively.